Naturaily/Naturaily-netlify/_portfolio/lvcloud.md

   things right.
 estimate-text-1: >
   LV Cloud is an example of a highly performant & large-scale IoT application
-  <span>Do you wat to build an analogous solution suited to your industry
+  <span>Do you want to build an analogous solution suited to your industry
   needs?</span>

 ---